CarlWebster/Parallels-RAS-V19.0-1-2-Doc-Script/README.md

 You do NOT have to run this script on a server running RAS.
 This script was developed and run from a Windows 10 VM.

-Word and PDF document includes a Cover Page, Table of Contents and Footer.
+Word and PDF documents include a Cover Page, Table of Contents and Footer.
 Includes support for the following language versions of Microsoft Word:
 	Catalan
 	Chinese